Florence, Kansas: 19th century

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia through Florence to Newton.
-In 1996, it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
+In 1996, it merged with Burlington Northern Railroad and renamed to the BNSF Railway.
 The Santa Fe depot building still exists, but has been closed for decades.
 Most locals still refer to this railroad as the "Santa Fe".

 In 1877, the Florence, El Dorado, and Walnut Valley Railroad Company built a branch line from Florence to El Dorado, in 1881 it was extended to Douglass, and later to Arkansas City.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to El Dorado was abandoned in 1942.
 The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield and Arkansas City.

 As early as 1875, city leaders of Marion held a meeting to consider a branch railroad from Florence.
 In 1878, the Marion and McPherson Railway Company was chartered.
 In 1879, a branch line was built from Florence to McPherson; in 1880 it was extended to Lyons and in 1881 was extended to Ellinwood.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to Marion was abandoned in 1968.
 In 1992, the line from Marion to McPherson was sold to Central Kansas Railway.
 In 1993, after heavy flood damage, the line from Marion to McPherson was abandoned.
 The original branch line connected Florence, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons, Chase and Ellinwood.

 In 1877, Fred Harvey, an entrepreneur who is credited with establishing the first restaurant chain in the United States, bought the Clifton Hotel near the Florence railroad station for $5,370.
 Harvey redecorated the hotel and early in 1878, the second Harvey House Restaurant opened in Florence - the first Harvey House to offer sleeping rooms in addition to a restaurant.